shyungtae/myrepo/README.md

 ### Cook's Distance
 ![](/images/cook's_distance.png)

-We then checked for any signs of multicollinearity by calculating the variance inflation factor of the model.
-In this model, we did not find any multicollinearity.
-We performed log transformation as the variance was not consistent.
-More residual analysis on transformation can be found in Appendix B.
+We then checked for signs of multicollinearity by calculating the variance inflation factor of the model.
+In this model, we did not have a problem with multicollinearity as none of the variance inflation factors are greater than 10.
+We then applied a log transformation on the response variable to fix unequal variance.
+More regression diagnostics plots about the transformations can be found in Appendix B.

 ### Log Transformation Residuals
 ![](/images/logTransformation,train,resd.png)